 - 4.3 Where significant weaknesses have been identified these are set out in the Action Plan (Appendix 1b).
 It should be noted that this Action Plan does not cover all the activities which will be undertaken during the year and which will contribute towards good governance, but focuses on those activities, and especially new initiatives and those issues identified by auditors, which will address weaknesses, ensure continuous improvement of the system and generally 'add value' to the arrangements. - 4.4 A copy of the 2015/16 Action Plan is also appended (Appendix 2), with progress to date added.
-Where the appropriate action is still outstanding, it has been carried forward into the 2016/17 Action Plan. - 4.5 The Financial Scrutiny and Audit Committee reviewed the Annual Governance Statement and Action Plan at its meeting on 5 July 2016 and recommended that: - (i) the Annual Governance Statement for 2015/16 and Action Plan for 2016/17 were approved, subject to any amendments or additions recommended by the Internal Audit report due by 8 July 2016 or as the Authority may wish to make; - (ii) the Committee confirmed, subject to implementation of the improvements identified in the Action Plan, that the Authority's internal control systems and governance arrangements were considered to be adequate and effective; - (iii) the Committee noted the likely forthcoming changes to the CIPFA/SOLACE governance framework during 2016 and that these were likely to require a consequential review and update of key Authority governance documents.
+Where the appropriate action is still outstanding, it has been carried forward into the 2016/17 Action Plan. - 4.5 The Financial Scrutiny and Audit Committee shall review the Annual Governance Statement and Action Plan at its meeting on 5th July 2016 and should there be any amendments proposed by the Committee, those amendments along with the Committees' recommendations shall be presented to the Authority for approval.